codeplayr/rsyncer/README.md

 ----------

 - All tests are inside `tests` folder.
-- Execute `composer install phpunit/phpunit` to install phpunit
+- Execute `composer install --dev phpunit/phpunit` to install phpunit
 - Run `phpunit` from inside the tests directory to execute testcase
+- Set `--coverage-text` option to show code coverage report in terminal

 ##### Notes:
 ----------